Ziyatoe/DTUsimMI-Hoymiles/readme.md

 - TSUN800 (as MI600), 2 PV's
 - should work with MI1200 also

-Based on the orig.
+Radio, CRC, part of Web based on the orig.
 SW from Hubi's earlier stage from this (https://github.com/hm-soft/Hoymiles-DTU-Simulation).

 Project initiated here: https://www.mikrocontroller.net/topic/525778